FurRicena/improved-octo-disco/README.md

-# FurRicena – Restaurant Management System
+# RICENAFU – Restaurant Management System

 > A lightweight restaurant management system built with Spring Boot and Vue.